Best Pacemaker surgery Treatment In India

 Related By Cardiology (Heart Care)

-A pacemaker is a small implanted device in the chest that helps control the heartbeat.
-Its primary function is to keep the heart from beating too slowly.
-A pacemaker in the chest must be surgically placed.
-A pacemaker is also known as a heart pacing device.
+A pacemaker is a tiny device implanted in the chest that helps control the heartbeat.
+Its purpose is to keep the heart from beating too slowly.
+A pacemaker in the chest must be implanted surgically.

 Placement of a pacemaker

 - A pacemaker is a tiny electrical device that is surgically inserted in your chest if you need to have one installed.

 - Your heart receives electrical pulses from the pacemaker in order to beat consistently and not too slowly.

 - If you struggle with a sluggish heart beat, a pacemaker can greatly enhance your quality of life.
 For certain people, the gadget may even save their lives.

 - Many thousands of pacemakers are implanted each year in the UK, making it one of the most popular cardiac surgery procedures.

 - ICDs are frequently utilised as a prophylactic measure for patients who are deemed to be at high future risk of cardiac arrest.